-a) the law says that employees with at least 26 weeks' service can request a flexible working arrangement.
+a) the law says that employees can request a flexible working arrangement.
 This could include a temporary (or permanent) reduction in hours.

 - b) If your burn injury amounts to a disability under the Equality Act 2010, a reduction in hours could be a reasonable adjustment which your employer is required to make. - c) Even if neither of the above apply, you can still make an informal request to your employer for some temporary adjustments to help you return to work.